 One of the key on-going areas of work is to review and assess the impact of the ethical framework on the behaviour of Members of the District, Parish/Town Councils and Council staff.
 Many of the tools used to assess standards of customer care within the organisation; such as interviews and customer feedback also lend themselves to the assessment of ethical health.
 The Monitoring Officer anticipates that in the year ahead the Standards Committee's work programme continue to include work in this area in order to allow it to assess the effectiveness of work to date and to plan for the future.
-Feedback assessments on Member training have given an excellent to good result.
+Feedback assessments on Member training have given an excellent result this year and no local investigations have needed to take place into Member misconduct.